History of British Columbia: Civil amercement

 After a scandal-filled second term for the BC NDP government, the BC Liberals won the 2001 election with the biggest landslide in BC history: 77 of 79 seats.
 Gordon Campbell became the seventh premier in ten years, and the first Liberal premier in almost 50 years.
 On 25 November 2005, the Civil Forfeiture Act (CFA) was passed by Campbell's second government with a 3:2 majority.
-This Act followed Ontario's Civil Remedies Act, which had passed in November 2003.
-This Act makes it possible for the government to amerce or to seize property without due process, and the Civil Forfeiture Office (CFO) has been eager to use this power in order to fill the coffers of government.
+This act followed Ontario's Civil Remedies Act, which had passed in November 2003.
+This act makes it possible for the government to amerce or to seize property without due process, and the Civil Forfeiture Office (CFO) has been eager to use this power in order to fill the coffers of government.
 The office does not need criminal charges, or convictions, to amerce a property.
 Bill 5 was introduced by Solicitor-General Rich Coleman, who made liberal use of the "organized crime" fear, uncertainty, and doubt tactic.
 He also mentioned that Ontario, Manitoba, and Alberta had also recently introduced similar legislation.

-The Act, which was brought in with "organized crime" as the target, since at least 2007 has been expanded to target ordinary citizens.
+The act, which was brought in with "organized crime" as the target, since at least 2007 has been expanded to target ordinary citizens.
 In latter-day practice, amercements may include partial (Jang) or full seizure (Lloydsmith, Rai) of a house.
 On 4 May 2011, Solicitor-General Shirley Bond of Christy Clark's first government introduced the concept of "administrative forfeiture", under which a civil court is no longer required to judge amercements of property worth less than $75,000.
-The CFO moved in summer 2012 to seize the Guide Certificate of Robert Milligan, a certain way to destroy his livelihood.
+The CFO moved in mid-2012 to seize the guide certificate of Robert Milligan, a certain way to destroy his livelihood.
 The CFO has a budgetary target.
 Offences under the Motor Vehicle Act, Wildlife Act, and Employment Standards Act are now pursued by the CFO.
-The public is now bribed with the proceeds, for example, violence-prevention projects at six schools, an anti-gang campaign, women, and family violence programs and a workshop on sexual exploitation awareness.
 Justice Minister Suzanne Anton expressed unreserved support for the CFO and CFA in a January 2014 interview.